-The Group began the year with deposits of USD 103.7 million received from commercial and digital partners in accordance with agreements.
-USD 4.0 million of this was repaid in the current year with the remainder to be settled in 2023.
-In the current year, the Group has received a further deposit from a commercial partner of USD 55.6 million which is expected to be repaid in 2027.
+The Group began the year with deposits of USD 170.2 million received from commercial and digital partners in accordance with agreements.
+USD 0.3 million of this was repaid in the current year.
+In the current year, the Group has received a further deposit from a commercial partner of USD 2.8 million which is expected to be repaid as per contractual agreements.
 The deposits do not carry any interest.
-The Group had determined their fair value to be USD 127.1 million as at the date of receipt using market interest rates.
-The difference amounting to USD 28.4 million between the fair value and deposits received will be amortised over the deposit repayment years as deemed interest income and deemed interest expense.
+The Group had determined their fair value to be USD 172.4 million as at 31 December 2024 using market interest rates.